 How to Prevent Winter Fish Kill

 Fortunately, there are ways to prevent things like “winter fish kill” and large amounts of winter muck.
-CLEAN-FLO’s diffused aeration systems and products such as Winter Warrior will prevent winter fish kills, establish an aerobic environment for all aquatic life while helping reduce the muck at the bottom all winter long.
-Winter Warrior reduces the amount of muck at the bottom of the pond or lake and improves the quality of the water in general.
-This muck reduction means that the fish at the bottom will be exposed to less noxious gases from the decomposition of leaves, and have a better chance at surviving the winter..
+CLEAN-FLO’s diffused aeration systems and products such as Winter Warrior will prevent winter fish kills, establish an aerobic environment for all aquatic life while helping reduce the non-living organic muck at the bottom all winter long.
+Winter Warrior along with our oxygenation system reduces the amount of muck at the bottom of the pond or lake and improves the quality of the water in general.
+This muck reduction means that the fish at the bottom will be exposed to less noxious gases from the decomposition of leaves, and have a better chance at surviving the winter.
 Taking action to reduce nutrients and muck in the winter puts your pond a step ahead in the spring.

 Even though Winter Warrior reduces muck and increases the biological efficiency of your pond, it cannot save fish if the surface completely freezes over.
 An aerator can also be helpful because it keeps the pond or lake oxygenated when plants might not be getting sufficient light for photosynthesis to occur.
 CLEAN-FLO makes an Inversion/Oxygenation System that can provide this aeration in a very efficient package.
 A CLEAN-FLO system will keep an open water area in the ice all winter long so oxygen transfer can occur all winter to prevent fish kills and improve the biological activity of Winter Warrior.